oblinger/HookAnchorApp/T/COMS/COM Msg/COM Investor/Investor Intros.md

-SportsVisio won out because of the connection to the founder, and also because its market risk

-I ultimately chose SportsVisio since
+SportsVisio won out because of the connection to the founder, and also because its market risk I ultimately chose SportsVisio since

-I am great friends with the founder (also an Ex-DARPA-PM)

-Beyond my connection to the founder
+I am great friends with the founder (also an Ex-DARPA-PM) Beyond my connection to the founder

-### 2023-04-18  Bee Partners - Ai Wee

-### 2023-04-18  Jason to Lance at Areena Sports

-Lance,

-Responding to your request for a forwardable email.
-The company is called [Sports Visio](https://sportsvisio.com/), we are using AI/Computer Vision to automatically calculate stats/analytics video highlights for sports.
-We can do it for $20-25 a game (our costs are around $10 and we can get it down to $3-4) when incumbent large firms like Hudl and Synergy do it manually for $50-80/game.
-(And humans sitting sideline do 1/4 the stats and no video for $25/game poorly!)
-We have 3 AI PhDs plus two MS graduates driving our AI team as well as a team of software engineers, sales/marketing/etc. Market for basketball is $1.5B (bottoms up analysis) and total market including other sports is approximately $18B.
-We aren't raising at the moment (we raised $3.1M last year led by Hyperplane, with Sovereign's Capital and Geek Ventures participating) but will be this Spring and are thinking of who we'd want to talk to.
-I keep hearing good things about Mucker despite my negative experience (set up a meeting that was a no show and no follow up).
-But two friends of mine have been strong endorsements so I'm assuming it was just a mixup.

-[My background](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3ZWVWBW3K2-zv1JxwY5W1Lyz993W1-CTw3K8R4y48T2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d): Grew up in Suburbia 0-10 and in (American) poverty aged 10-18) (holes in my socks, food stamps, homeless for a summer, etc.).
-Got a free ride for computer engineering and worked 9 years focused in hacking/cyber warfare/tech development.
-Served as a program manager at [DARPA](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3H3br6w3yMkgD48R2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d) running a classified portfolio of $100M in tech programs, then started a cyber security tech firm.
-Spun out a patent and some code to a VC-backed startup that raised $18M, and wanted to launch several others but ended up selling to a PE-backed firm.
-I had an 8-digit exit and used those resources to start a charitable foundation.
-Have invested over 30 times as the CIO (as well as my own retirement funds) into over 25 tech firms while running [10X Venture Partners](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-1Q2Z1nw45lvZ548S2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d), an angel group (we also started a small fund I run.)
-Ramped down investing to a minimum to focus on the startup full time, and put $500k of my retirement money into it so I'm all in.

-I've played basketball for 30+ years, my kids have all played (my oldest is 22) and I've coached for 15 years which inspired the idea.
-Plan to use the majority of my funds from this exit for our foundation and some other non profit initiatives.

-Jason